NiTiSh212/Invoice-Generator-/README.md

 ### How to use
 Open invoice.html and use the HTML and CSS provided inside in your application.
 Everything is contained within a `js\js.app` javascript.

+### Contributing

+Pull requests are welcome!
+Create another file in `files/` and load it in `file/`.

+In a separate tab run the code to see you change.
+Open `index.html` in a browser to see your changes.

 ### Preview
 ![Preview](https://iili.io/F4IuYx.md.jpg)